 The audit committee’s primary responsibilities are to review the financial statements, to ensure that there are suitable internal control and risk management systems in place, to consider the appointment of the external auditor and their independence and to review audit effectiveness.
 The audit committee consists entirely of independent Non-Executive Directors.
-Brad Hoy, a Chartered Management Accountant and former Chief Financial Officer of Plethora Solutions Holdings plc, chairs the audit committee.
-Iain Ross is the other member of the committee.
+Christine Soden, a Chartered Accountant and Chief Financial Officer of Acacia Pharma Group Limited, chairs the audit committee.
+The other members of the committee are Iain Ross and Trevor Jones.
 With the consent of the committee chairman, meetings are attended by the Finance Director and representatives of the Company’s independent auditor.
 Time is set aside for discussions between the Non-Executive Directors and the independent auditor in private.
 The audit committee’s terms of reference are available here.

 The remuneration committee does not have retention agreements with any external remuneration consultants.
 Advice is taken from the Chief Executive Officer, the Finance Director and from external advisors as needed, in relation to specific questions and projects.

 Risk Management and Internal Control